 Georgia battleground brief

-Georgia opens as a pressure watch: Elections, Crime lead the issue mix and coverage tone was 1.9 points harder since the previous brief.
+Georgia opens as a pressure watch: Crime, Elections lead the issue mix and political language was 1.0 points more democratic-coded since the previous brief.

-Start with Georgia: Elections, Crime is the clearest issue concentration in its monitored coverage.
+Start with Georgia: Crime, Elections is the clearest issue concentration in its monitored coverage.

-Political language was essentially unchanged since the previous brief
+Political language was 1.0 points more Democratic-coded since the previous brief

 Latest-only route